Code-Institute-Submissions/laila-ba-Ghibli-Theories/README.md

 - Common User Stories

   a.
-I want to find using the website's functionality simple with clear clear navigation.
+I want to find using the website's functionality simple with clear navigation.

   b.
 I want the site to be responsive on all screen sizes.